jaguarsiva/SQL-Super/README.md

 | port | string |
 | database to be connected with | string |
 | callback (Optional) | function |

-The Callback function gets one parameter called error, which gets the value of error, If the Connection failed.
+The callback function gets one parameter called "error", which gets the value of error, if the connection fails.

-#### Usage:
+### Usage:

 ```
 sqlsuper.connect("postgres","jaguar","localhost",5432,"test");
 ```

 or

 ```
 sqlsuper.connect("postgres","jaguar","localhost",5432,"test", function(error){
     if(error)